What is Biomedical Sciences?

 Undergraduate Program Strengths

-Small program size: As and enrollment limited major, we are able to offer individual and personalized attention from faculty members, academic advisors, and career counselors who mentor and guide students through the program of study.
+Small program size: As an enrollment-limited major, we are able to offer individual and personalized attention from faculty members, academic advisors, and career counselors who mentor and guide students through the program of study.

-Unique undergraduate opportunities: Lean human and animal gross anatomy and neuoranatomy by hands on work with prepared specimens and cadavers. .
+Unique undergraduate opportunities: Learn human and animal gross anatomy and neuoranatomy from hands-on work with prepared specimens and cadavers.

-Cohesive curriculum: Curriculum provides cohesive succession of physiology courses that culminate with a senior capstone experience that integrates 4 years of learning into understanding pathophysiology and the biological mechanisms of disease.
+Cohesive curriculum: Curriculum provides cohesive succession of physiology courses that culminate with a senior capstone experience.
+Capstone integrates four years of learning into understanding pathophysiology and the biological mechanisms of disease.

 Active student organization: Get involved with a student group focused on leadership, community service, social interaction, and career exploration opportunities.